 I believe in the power of small distances uncoiling

-into landscapes, lacunas which puncture and recurse us
+into landscapes, lacunas that puncture and recurse us

 to an origin point, which is a vanishing point,